OlaPom/portfolio/Wordpress plugins tutorial.md

 To install a new plugin, you need to be an administrator.

 1. In the **Dashboard**, go to **Plugins** > **Add new**.
-2. In the search field, enter the name of the plugin or keyword (we will use the Responsive Cookie Consent plugin for this tutorial).
+2. To find the plugin, type its name or keyword in the search field.
+For this tutorial, we'll use the [Responsive Cookie Consent](https://wordpress.org/plugins/responsive-cookie-consent/) plugin.

 <p align="center">
  <img src="https://github.com/OlaPom/tech-writing/blob/main/plugins_screenshots/plugin_search.jpeg" width="60%" height="60%">